Let’s Talk About Proposals

 How Does TWS Present a Proposal?

 TWS makes sure NOT to flood potential clients with 30-plus pages in a proposal.
 We know this simply overwhelms the client with unnecessary information.
 Here at TWS, we like to call our proposals the “meat and potatoes”.
 We don’t need to tell the client how great our firm is for pages on end because we know they have done their due diligence and researched our company beforehand, which is why we are asked to provide a proposal.
-Our proposals are only 3-5 pages.
+A proposal from us is typically only 3-5 pages.
 It includes a cover page, scope of services provided, service fees, insurance information, and a signature page.

 Of course, our sales representatives are always happy to provide potential clients with whatever additional information they need to make their best decision.